Gandlfer/LoLAnni_8.8_CodeShareEvent/README.md

 * Code data provided by: Bucket#9403

 # FAQ
-* 1. pip install did not work doesnt work
+## pip install did not work doesnt work
-*   Go search for %appdata%/Local/Programs/Python/Python3.9 and right click copy this address as text, and the other address %appdata%/Local/Programs/Python/Python3.9/Scripts
+Go search for %appdata%/Local/Programs/Python/Python3.9 and right click copy this address as text, and the other address %appdata%/Local/Programs/Python/Python3.9/Scripts
-*   Next, Search under your windows search for Edit System Environment Variables> Environment Variables
-*   Double click on the word PATH under User Variables, for each address, create new and paste it in.
+Next, Search under your windows search for Edit System Environment Variables> Environment Variables Double click on the word PATH under User Variables, for each address, create new and paste it in.
-*   Do the same for Path under System Variables.
+Do the same for Path under System Variables.
 Then Restart your computer.

+## Attribute Error: NoneType
+Drag captures folder, CodeInput,UsedInput,install.txt one directory above the current one

+## using screentest.py to check if you are able to find the positions on screen (x,y)
+## using pointer.py to check if position is correct by moving your pointer